-- 3.1.2 The selection criteria for these sites will be entirely at the discretion of the Administration and will not be discussed with the contractor.
+- 3.1.1 The number and location of sites for the remote sensing controls will have been established by the Member State.
+The number of sites is dependent on the remote sensing sampling rate decided by each Member State and on the expected number of applications submitted in these sites.
+The location of the sites will remain confidential and will not be disclosed to the contractor until a contract has been awarded. - 3.1.2 The selection criteria for these sites will be entirely at the discretion of the Administration and will not be discussed with the contractor.
 In general, the sites to be controlled are selected taking account of appropriate risk factors to be determined by the Member States according to the principles laid down in the Commission Regulation (EC) no. 796/2004 Article 32 (Cf. § 3.2.1).
 As it is not possible to describe these sites in detail, the bidder should use the following information to evaluate the work to be done.
 The sites to be controlled: - by high resolution (HR) satellite images will be defined, in general, as a circle of a 25 km radius.
-The size and shape of the actual control site may differ from the 25 km radius circle but is generally included in this circle.
-The sites will be selected in order to ensure that a minimum number of dossiers (500) or a minimum area (7500 ha) is controlled. - by very high resolution satellite (VHR) satellite images (possibly in combination with HR satellite images) will be defined as a rectangular envelope containing the actual control site (e.g. an administrative unit or a cluster of dossiers).
-The rectangular envelopes will be defined by the Administration in conjunction with the Commission taking into account the characteristics of the VHR scenes.
-In order to optimize the VHR image acquisition, these sites will normally be dedicated to a specific sensor (Ikonos or Quickbird).
-The actual control site (AOI, area of interest) will be defined by a polygon in which the controlled area should be at least 25 to 30% of the polygon area. - by aerial photographs could be distributed inside administrative boundaries, as a function of optimised flight plans and administrative units (e.g. communes) to be checked. - 3.1.3 For the 2005 campaign the Commission intends to increase the area covered by VHR sensors (Quickbird, Ikonos) by an average factor of 2-3 times compared to the 2004 Campaign, reaching a maximum of 150,000 km2 over some 140-160 sites.
+The size and shape of the actual control site may differ from the 25 km radius circle but is included in this circle. - by Very High Resolution satellite (VHR) satellite images (possibly in combination with HR satellite images) will be defined by the Administration in conjunction with the Commission taking into account the applications selected for control and the characteristics of the VHR sensors.
+In order to optimize the VHR image acquisition, these sites will normally be dedicated to a specific sensor (Ikonos or Quickbird)2.
+The actually controlled area within the control site should be at least 25 to 30% of the control site. - by aerial photographs could be distributed inside administrative boundaries, as a function of optimised flight plans and administrative units (e.g. communes) to be checked. - 3.1.3 For the 2006 campaign the Commission intends to increase the area covered by VHR sensors from 126,000 km2 to approx 140,000 km2 (Quickbird and Ikonos as prime dedicated, and with backup of EROS A, and SPOT Supermode.
+The intention is also to use Orbview3, Formosat2 and possibly Eros B as back up).
 The use of such data for controlling the Single Payment Scheme and the Single Area Payment Scheme appears appropriate in conjunction with rapid field visits (RFV) (see § 5.2.2).